 Under provisions of the Internal Revenue Code (IRC) section 501(c)(3) and the applicable regulations of the District of Columbia, the Institute is exempt from taxes on income other than unrelated business income.
-The Institute incurred unrelated business income tax expense of \$13,775 and \$19,501 for the years ending December 31, 2015 and 2014, respectively.
+The Institute incurred no unrelated business income tax expense for the year ended December 31, 2016 and \$13,775 for the year ending December 31, 2015.
 The Institute is not a private foundation under section 509(a)(1) of the IRC.

 In accordance with authoritative guidance on accounting for uncertainty in income taxes issued by the FASB, the Institute recognizes tax liabilities for uncertain tax positions when it is more likely than not that a tax position will not be sustained upon examination and settlement with various taxing authorities.
 Liabilities for uncertain tax positions are measured based upon the largest amount of benefit that is greater than 50% likely of being realized upon settlement.
 The guidance on accounting for uncertainty in income taxes also addresses de-recognition, classification, and interest and penalties on income taxes.
-With few exceptions, the Institute is no longer subject to income tax examinations by the U.S. federal, state or local tax authorities for years ended December 31, 2011 and prior.
+With few exceptions, the Institute is no longer subject to income tax examinations by the U.S. federal, state or local tax authorities for years ended December 31, 2012 and prior.
 Management has evaluated the Institute's tax positions and has concluded that the Institute has taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of this guidance.